Automobili Stanguellini: The Stanguellini 750cc Racing Engine

-Vittorio Stanguellini had been making special aluminium twin-cam cylinder heads for the Fiat 1100 block since 1947.
-However, in 1950 he finished his most ambitious project: a complete 750cc racing engine - designed from a clean sheet of paper by Oberdan Golfieri, an engineer from Romagna, Italy.
+Stanguellini had been making special aluminium twin-cam cylinder heads for the Fiat 1100 block since 1947 and in 1950, he completed his most ambitious project – a complete 750cc racing engine designed by Oberdan Golfieri, an engineer from Romagna who would collaborate with Minardi a few years later.
 This was a light weight 9000 rpm engine based on a specially cast aluminium block and heads.
-Stanguellini racing cars achieved extraordinary success worldwide with this engine in the 1950s, including numerous national championships in Italy and France.
-Briggs Cunningham purchased a 750cc twin-cam car which he raced in the United States, along with a Stanguellini Formula Junior (See below).
+The engine proved to be successful and Stanguellini racing cars went on to win numerous national championships in Italy and France.
+Briggs Cunningham purchased a 750cc twin-cam car which he raced in the United States, along with a Stanguellini Formula Junior.